simeononsecurity/simeononsecurity.ch/content/articles/flock-you-detection-project-counter-surveillance-hardware-guide-2026/index.en.md

 **Purchase**: [stscollective.com/products/flockyou-m5-atom-lite-flock-camera-detector](https://stscollective.com/products/flockyou-m5-atom-lite-flock-camera-detector)

-> 💰 **Exclusive Discount**: Save up to 20% on STS Collective products — use code **SIMEONONSECURITY** at checkout or [click here to shop with the discount applied](https://stscollective.com/discount/SIMEONONSECURITY).
+> 💰 **Exclusive Discount**: Save up to 20% on STS Collective products.
+Use code **SIMEONONSECURITY** at checkout, or [click here to shop with the discount applied](https://stscollective.com/discount/SIMEONONSECURITY).

+{{< figure src="flockyou-m5-atom-lite-pocket-size-comparison.webp" alt="Photo-style illustration of the pre-flashed M5 Atom Lite FlockYou device held between two fingers to show its pocket-sized scale, with its blue RGB LED lit to indicate a detection" >}}

 ---